versionpress/versionpress/docs/content/en/02-feature-focus/01-how-versionpress-works.md

 # How VersionPress Works #

 Sometimes, the best way to understand a product is to have a brief idea of how it works, internally.
-That way, you know what actions are safe, what is possibly problematic and so on.
-This page should provide that brief overview.
+That way, you know what actions are safe, what is possibly dangerous and so on.
+This page provides a brief overview.

 ## High level overview ##